lsprowl/logic-problems/answers/three_hats_in_circle_answer.md

-# Three Dotted Hats Answer
+# Three Hats in a Circle Answer

 The "after a few minutes" phrase is key here.
 The wise man knows that he has a dot on his hat based on how long the other two wise men think about it.